J&J in focus, stocks mixed as bond yields retreat

 Elsewhere, Twitter Inc. outlined plans to double revenue by 2023 with features such as tipping and paid subscriptions to “super follow,” or access exclusive content, from some accounts.

-In earnings, Salesforce.com Inc. reported earnings and revenue that outpaced expectations, but raised its full-year revenue forecast to below what Wall Street had been anticipating.
+In earnings, Salesforce.com Inc. reported earnings and revenue that outpaced expectations but raised its full-year revenue forecast to below what Wall Street had been anticipating.

 DraftKings Inc. reported pro-forma revenue, rose 98% year over year in the three months through December, supported by a favorable sports calendar and strong customer engagement.
 The sports-betting platform raised its 2021 revenue forecast to between $900 million and $1 billion, up from $750 million to $800 million.
+Other gaming stocks in focus.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE